 Tell us about changes to:

-- Your payments: for example who we pay benefit to, or the way benefit is paid
+- your payments: for example, who we pay benefits to, or the way benefits are paid

 You could even face criminal charges for fraud.